Why Data Protection Matters: A Guide to Safeguarding Personal Information

 Identity Theft

 Identity theft is one of the most common consequences of a data breach.
 When personal data, such as identification numbers or financial records, falls into the wrong hands, hackers can impersonate victims and perform fraudulent activities.
-This could include opening unauthorized bank accounts, applying for loans, or making large purchases, all while using the victim’s credentials.
+This could include opening unauthorized bank accounts, applying for loans, or making large purchases, all while using the identity of the victim.

 Stolen personal data can be used to craft highly convincing phishing emails and messages.
 These emails appear legitimate, often replicating the branding and communication style of known entities, which increases the likelihood of recipients clicking on malicious links or disclosing additional sensitive information.